spryker/spryker-docs/docs/pbc/all/ratings-reviews/third-party-integrations/integrate-bazaarvoice.md

 The Bazaarvoice PBC takes data of products from Yves pages (for example Product Detail Page).
 To get necessary data from the pages are used schemas from [Schema.org](https://schema.org/).
-By default, all the necessary markups are already added to Yves templates.
+By default, the necessary markups is already present in the Yves templates.

-To custom templates the markups required for the Bazaarvoice PBC must be added according to the tables below.
+If you have custom templates or are making your own frontend the markups required for the Bazaarvoice PBC must be added according to the tables below.

 #### DCC (product catalog collection)
 Core Template: `SprykerShop/Yves/ProductDetailPage/Theme/default/views/pdp/pdp.twig`